 Construction Industry in New Zealand

-2020 saw a continuation of major projects struggling tstay on programme and to keep within budget.
+2020 saw a continuation of major projects struggling to stay on programme and to keep within budget.
 We also saw more construction companies fail, and subcontractors buckle under the weight of carrying the cost of many of these failures.
 The roll call is compelling – Christchurch’s Justice Precinct and sport’s centre development; Wellington’s Transmission Gully; Auckland’s International Convention Centre, Commercial Bay and Central Rail Link reboot all spring to mind.

 At a time when the construction industry is booming; housing at historical shortages; and the Government committing to a massive infrastructure development pipeline, why is this happening?